isglobal-exposomeHub/ExposomeDataChallenge2021/README.md

 These are the availalbe datasets to propose data analyses to address any challenge:

 - **Exposome data (n=1301)**:  Rdata file [without missings](https://github.com/isglobal-brge/brgedata/blob/master/data/ExposomeDataChallenge2021/exposome.RData) and [with missings](https://github.com/isglobal-brge/brgedata/blob/master/data/ExposomeDataChallenge2021/exposome_NA.RData) containing three objects:
-     - 1 dataset for exposures: exposome
+     - 1 object for exposures: `exposome`
-     - 1 dataset for covariates: covariates
+     - 1 object for covariates: `covariates`
-     - 1 dataset for outcomes: phenotype
+     - 1 object for outcomes: `phenotype`

 The three tables can be linked using **ID** variable.
 See the [codebook](https://github.com/isglobal-brge/brgedata/blob/master/data/ExposomeDataChallenge2021/codebook.xlsx) for variable description (variable name, domain, type of variable, transformation, ...)